livekit-examples/agent-deployment/kubernetes/README.md

 The basic steps are as follows:

 1. Review and modify the `agent-manifest.yaml` file to suit your needs:
-   - Update the environment variables with your LiveKit API key, secret, and other configurations
+   - Update the environment variables with your LiveKit API key, secret, and other configurations.
-   - Adjust resource limits and requests as needed for your workload
+   - Adjust resource limits and requests as needed for your workload.

 2. Apply the manifest to your Kubernetes cluster:
    ```bash